 The school has an open door policy for parents.
-Prior to the Covid-19 pandemic there was a play group once a week for all parents with pre-school age children.
-Nursery parents were invited to "Stay and Play" regularly.
+There is a play group once a week for all parents with pre school age children.
+Nursery parents are invited to "Stay and Play" every Friday.
 The Foundation Stage have regular open days for parents to join in with their children's learning.
-We have run adult classes in school for many years, including ESOL, citizenship, well-being, First Aid, and healthy cooking.
-We hope to resume these classes when the Covid-19 restrictions and our risk assessment permits.
+We have run adult classes in school for many years, including ESOL, citizenship, well being, First Aid, and healthy cooking.